Best Electric Skillet for 2018 – Reviews and Guide

 A: A few of those skillets are included on this list because they just so happen to be great quality products, and inexpensive. $30-540 is a reasonable expectation.

-The NuWave Skillet (#5) was the best value of the 6 reviewed.
+The Elite Platinum EG-6203 Non-stick Electric Skillet was the best value of the 6 reviewed.
 It was a perfect size for a small space and had a great amount of versatility It was a very safe product A person knows exactly what makes it non-stick, what makes the handles safe, and how to clean the product.
-The affordability at $45 and temperature control is added bonuses.
+The affordability and temperature control is added bonuses.